Generated wide Virginia mountain river scene representing the New River, not an exact location photo

 Useful when you want more structure and a classic southwest Virginia float feel.

-Radford to Whitethorne corridor
+Radford to Whitethorne area

 A well-known public launch chain with broad bass water and good flow visibility.